Guide to the Office of Sponsored Programs

+PIs/PDs are required to submit an "Intent to Submit" form which can be found in the "Proposal Forms" section of the OSP webpage.
 Before writing a proposal, the individual faculty/staff member should contact the dean, director or department chair to enlist approval and support for the project.
+The form is designed to begin this dialogue.
 Questions concerning faculty time commitments, space, and facilities, as well as proposed new courses and/or requirements, should be resolved at this time.
-This is especially important to ensure budget unit head signatures during the internal routing and approval process and also to assure the responsible use of Universty resources.
+This is especially important to ensure later budget unit head signatures during the internal routing and approval process and also to assure the responsible use of Universty resources.
 The OSP will not work with PIs on the development of proposals that do not already have clearance.

 The importance of sponsor guidelines cannot be stressed enough.
 They often discuss the intent of the competition, itemize the evaluation criteria, and provide details on the sponsor's funding priorities.
 In addition, they provide a clear description of what should be included in the proposal and give specifications on the technical requirements for proposals.
 A careful scrutiny of the guidelines before and during proposal preparation is absolutely essential to success.